Training structure

 Faculty of Science

-At the end of this course, students will have acquired the basic knowledge needed to prepare and carry out a scientific communication operation adapted to a target audience, both orally and in writing.
-They will also be able to design educational material and awareness-raising workshops for the general public.
+At the end of this course, students will have acquired the basic knowledge necessary to prepare and carry out scientific communication activities tailored to a target audience, both orally and in writing.
+They will also be able to design educational materials and awareness-raising workshops for the general public.

 ECTS